Chuck Pagano: NFL

-Browns, Raiders, Ravens
+Cleveland Browns

 In 2001, Pagano joined Davis in the NFL as secondary coach for the Cleveland Browns.
 In 2003, he helped the Browns tie a franchise record for the fewest passing touchdowns allowed with 13.
 In 2001, the secondary accounted for 28 of the Browns' NFL-high 33 interceptions, and, in the same season, rookie cornerback Anthony Henry led the league with ten interceptions.

+Oakland Raiders

 After leaving Cleveland in 2004, Pagano spent two seasons as the defensive backs coach of the Oakland Raiders.
 In 2006, the Raiders allowed just 151 passing yards per game and 285 total yards per game.
 This ranked them first and third in the league, respectively.

+Baltimore Ravens

 Pagano was named to John Harbaugh's initial coaching staff with the Baltimore Ravens on February 12, 2008.
 He served as defensive secondary coach for three seasons.
-He was promoted to Defensive Coordinator on January 18, 2011, succeeding Greg Mattison who accepted a similar position at the University of Michigan.
+He was promoted to defensive coordinator on January 18, 2011, succeeding Greg Mattison who accepted a similar position at the University of Michigan.
 That year, Pagano's defense finished third in both points allowed and in yards allowed; they also finished 13th in takeaways and second in rushing yards allowed, the latter of which came to little surprise as Baltimore's defense has always been known for its ability to stop the run.
 However, Pagano drastically improved the pass defense, going from 21st in passing yards allowed to 4th; they also improved from ninth in passing touchdowns allowed to first in the league.
 The defense also came away with 17 interceptions.
 Pagano is known for his ability to stop opposing teams' pass attacks.